-This last pregnancy, while super difficult from an emotional and sickness perspective, was the best pregnancy yet from a fitness perspective.
-They say the 3rd time is a charm and that’s really what it took for me to let my education and experience coaching other women soak in.
+My 3rd pregnancy, while super difficult from an emotional and sickness perspective, was the best pregnancy yet from a fitness perspective.
 This time around I let go of the idea that I needed to keep up with anyone else in the gym, be a “badass” or prove anything to anyone.

 That was refreshing.